Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0

-Add a new field type to Contact Form 7 that allow users to submit an handwritten signature.
+Adds a new field type to Contact Form 7 that allow users to submit an handwritten signature.

 == Description ==

 ### Add a signature field to Contact Form 7

-This plugin adds a new field type to the Contact Form 7 plugin that allow users to add an handwritten signature to the message via a signature pad.
+This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
 The plugin uses a Javascript library (https://github.com/szimek/signature_pad).

 This plugin requires version 3.9 or higher of the "Contact Form 7" plugin.